umbraco/UmbracoDocs/Umbraco-StarterKit/Manage-users/index.md

 You will find that your project has a user named themeowner, it is there to make your project work.

-Please see the [User](../Manage-users/Users/index.md) section for more information about users and what you can do with them.
+Please see the [User](../Manage-users/Users/index.md) article for more information about users and what you can do with them.

 ## What is a Member